 His description of the process

 His UX case study retained my attention by explaining the process through an easy-to-read story.
 It was well thought out with the help of the visual design to draw out the significant points.
-In the screenshot above, he explains a part of the Discovery process and uses a user research quote.
+In the screenshot above, he explains a part of the Discovery process and uses user study quotes.
 It creates a harmonious flow, making the story come to life.

 His thoughtful conclusions and reflection.

 In the end, Simon concludes his UX case study with the results, reflections, and insights.
 It makes him stand out because people also want to know the impact of what he did and how he came about that conclusion.